stevegrunwell/stevegrunwell-com-legacy/wp-content/plugins/wordpress-backup-to-dropbox/readme.txt

 3. Premium Extensions: Add extra functionality with ease and a 60 day money back guarantee.

 == Changelog ==

+= 1.9 =
+* Tested to work with WordPress 3.9.
+* Fixed bug in SQL dump where NULL was outputting as '' and 0 as '0'; thanks for the heads up Tervor!
+* Add Danish Translations; thanks Henrik!
+* Add constant to configure the restart time; NO_ACTIVITY_WAIT_TIME defaults to 5 mins.
+* Add Danish translation thanks Michael!

 = 1.8.1 =
 * Fix some spelling mistakes